DESPRE CEREALCOMPrintable version

 The Cerealcom group is one of the most successful Romanian agribusinesses.
-It includes four companies operating in the South Western part of Romania, covering the grain and oleaginous plants cultivation and commercialization both on the Romanian and international market, in countries such as Greece, Italy, Germany, Cyprus, Spain, Turkey, Egypt, Libya.
+It includes four companies operating in the South Western part of Romania, covering the grain and oleaginous plants cultivation and commercialization both on the Romanian and international market, in countries such as Greece, Italy, Germany, Cyprus, Spain, Turkey, Egypt.

 By bringing together the expertise of those currently leading the group entities, delivering products and services of the highest standards and manifesting his own passion for agriculture, the entrepreneur Mihai Anghel made the Cerealcom group one of the top 3 producers and traders of Romanian agriculture.

 Through well-organized logistics, continuous improvement, productivity and coherence between the company’s vision and the business model, Cerealcom Dolj addresses its customers’ needs in a quick, efficient and personalized manner.